 The following shows the result of entering a number (123.456) into the temporary workspace.
 This was accomplished by pressing "1", "2", "3", "4", "5" and then "6".
 If a mistake were made, the sequence could begin again at any point in the sequence.
-Digits move from right to left as they are entered (decimal point is stationary).

-After the complete desired number is entered, pressing ENTer will transfer the value from the temporary workspace to the saved parameter list value.
+After the complete desired number is entered, pressing ENT will transfer the value from the temporary workspace to the saved parameter list value.
 Range boundaries will be enforced by software when not already enforced by available digits.